yashprakash13/Python-Cool-Concepts/README.md

 3. A custom python logging template that can be used for setting up logging in any app/project.
 4. Date and Time functions and their usages from Pandas
 5. Scikit-learn pipelines mini project
+6. Optuna with XGBoost in a Regression mini project